wangyz1999/resume-web/content/publication/EMOLIPSYNC/index.md

 publication_types: ["3"]

 # Publication name and optional abbreviated publication name.
-publication: "In Prepration at *Science*"
+publication: "In Prepration at *Nature*"
-publication_short: "In Prepration at *Science*"
+publication_short: "In Prepration at *Nature*"

 abstract: "Editing"